 Tracking patterns is possible in this way.
 You would know to order something else if you drank a double espresso each time because caffeine is a well known trigger.

 Your quality of life is affected by tinnitus so your best chance is finding a way to eliminate it or at least minimize its impact.
-To learn more about your tinnitus, schedule an appointment with a hearing care specialist today.
+To learn more about your tinnitus, schedule an appointment today.